 Wondering whether you need a visa for your dream trip to Peru?
-The Andean nation’s welcoming visa policy means that most tourists don’t need to arrange a visa in advance, but you do need to meet certain entry requirements.
-Here’s an up‑to‑date overview of Peruvian visa rules and what to expect at the border.
+Good news—most tourists don't need to arrange a visa in advance.
+Here's what you need to know about entering Peru.

 Passport validity & entry stamps